pachyderm/pachyderm/doc/contributing/coding-conventions.md

 ### Docs

-- PRs for code should update docs to make them reflect the code that's being merged in rather than be done in separate PRs.
+- PRs for code must include documentation updates that reflect the changes that the code introduces.

+- When writing documentation, follow the [Style Guide](docs-style-guide.md) conventions.

-- Docs-only PRs (such as typos) of course a great place to start and we welcome your help!
+- PRs that have only documentation changes, such as typos, is a great place to start and we welcome your help!

-- For most docs PRs, you'll need to `make assets` and push the new assets.go file as well.
+- For most documentation  PRs, you need to `make assets` and push the new `assets.go` file as well.